Jookare/domain-plankton/README.md

 # domain-plankton
-Contains instructions for domain adaptations with plankton data
+Contains instructions for domain adaptations with plankton data.
+Check the `Hackathon_task.pdf` -file for more information

 ## Dataset
 You can download the dataset from this [onedrive-link](https://lut-my.sharepoint.com/:u:/g/personal/joona_kareinen_lut_fi/ET1V8HRoxHBMvfxdhU5gVzUB8hlbDPfsQ34DynQPVsGSHw?e=XLnrNT)-